YiLu0259/Yi-Lu-academic/content/home/Intro.md

 # Order that this section appears on the page.
 weight: 10

+title:
-title: I study the developmental psychology of one's temporal and social self
+subtitle: I study the developmental psychology of one's temporal and social self

 design:
   background: